jmschrei/pomegranate/README.md

 ### Installation

-pomegranate is pip installable using `pip install pomegranate` and conda installable using `conda install pomegranate`.
+pomegranate is pip-installable using `pip install pomegranate` and conda-installable using `conda install pomegranate`.
 If neither work, more detailed installation instructions can be found [here](http://pomegranate.readthedocs.io/en/latest/install.html).

 ### Models